drizzt/stompserver/README.txt

 dequeued: 250
 enqueued: 300

+=== Access control

 Basic client authorization is also supported.
 If the -a flag is passed to stompserver on startup, and a .passwd file exists in the run directory, then clients will be required to provide a valid login and passcode.
 See passwd.example for the password file format.

+=== Misc

 Whenever you stop the server, any queues with no messages will be removed, and the stats for that queue will be reset.
 If the queue has any messages remaining then the stats will be saved and available on the next restart.

-== SYNOPSYS:

-Handles basic message queue processing

-== REQUIREMENTS:

-+ EventMachine

 == INSTALL:

-+ gem install stompserver
+* gem install stompserver

 stompserver will create a log, etc, and storage directory on startup in your current working directory, or if using a config file it will use what you specified for cwd.
-The configuration file is a yaml file and can be specified on the command line with -C
+The configuration file is a yaml file and can be specified on the command line with -C <configfile>.
-  <configfile>.
 A sample is provided in config/stompserver.conf.

 Command line options will override options set in the yaml config file.

-  To use the memory queue run as follows:
-    stompserver -p 61613 -b 0.0.0.0
+To use the memory queue run as follows: stompserver -p 61613 -b 0.0.0.0

 To use the file or dbm queue storage, use the -q switch and specificy either file or dbm.
-The file and dbm queues also take a storage directory specified with -s.  .stompserver is the default directory if -s is not used.
-    stompserver -p 61613 -b 0.0.0.0 -q file -s .stompfile Or
-    stompserver -p 61613 -b 0.0.0.0 -q dbm -s .stompbdb
+The file and dbm queues also take a storage directory specified with -s.  .stompserver is the default directory if -s is not used. stompserver -p 61613 -b 0.0.0.0 -q file -s .stompfile Or stompserver -p 61613 -b 0.0.0.0 -q dbm -s .stompbdb

 To specify where the queue is stored on disk, use the -s flag followed by a storage directory.
-To enable client authorization use -a, for debugging use -d.
-    stompserver -p 61613 -b 0.0.0.0 -q file -s .stompserver -a -d
+To enable client authorization use -a, for debugging use -d. stompserver -p 61613 -b 0.0.0.0 -q file -s .stompserver -a -d

 You cannot use the same storage directory for a file and dbm queue, they must be kept separate.

-  To use the activerecord queue storage use the -q switch with
+To use the activerecord queue storage use -q activerecord: stompserver -p 61613 -b 0.0.0.0 -q activerecord
-  activerecord:
-    stompserver -p 61613 -b 0.0.0.0 -q activerecord
 It will try to read the etc/database.yml file in the current directory (or the working directory specified in the config file with cwd).
 Here's an example of a database.yml for a PostgreSQL database named stompserver on the 'dbserver' host usable by PostgreSQL's user 'foo' with password 'bar'(see ActiveRecord's documentation for the parameters needed by your database):

   adapter: postgresql
   database: stompserver
   username: foo
   password: bar
   host: dbserver

 == LICENSE:

 (The MIT License)

 Copyright (c) 2006 Patrick Hurley
+Copyright (c) 2007 Lionel Bouton

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the